 Common T-Bone Car Accident Injuries

-Because of the lack of side protection, T-bone accidents frequently prove to lead to catastrophic injuries.
-The more common of these injuries include:
+Because of the lack of side protection, T-bone accidents frequently lead to catastrophic injuries.
+Common injuries that result from a T-Bone auto accident include:

 - Broken, Crushed, or Amputated Limbs